1 Objective of ERF

 European Robotics Forum is not yet another scientific conference.

 European Robotics Forum ERF is the meeting point for robotics in Europe, bringing together scientists, companies and robotics officials from the European Commission.
-The programme is designed to provide an opportunity for researchers and the participants from companies, business, and politics, to meet and interact in workshops and seminars to expand their networks, gather the latest relevant information in European robotics, and build new business and collaborations thereby strengthening the potential of European robotics.
+The programme is designed to provide an opportunity for researchers and the participants from companies, business, and politics, to meet and interact in workshops and seminars in order to expand their networks, gather the latest relevant information in European robotics, and build new business and collaborations thereby strengthening the potential of European robotics.

 Please keep this in mind when promoting your session prior to ERF and organising and chairing your session.

 Your role as a "session leader" is to make sure….

 2.1 before ERF – by 10 February 2017

 - that all speakers have registered and paid the registration fee.
 Note: the early bird rate prices end on 10 February 2017, at: www.erf2017.eu